-In the Markov logic formulation in [12], only the correspondences with apriori similarity measure larger than a threshold τ are added as evidence.
+the Markov logic formulation In in (Niepert, Meilicke, and Stuckenschmidt 2010), only the correspondences with apriori similarity measure larger than a threshold τ are added as evidence.
 In the experiments, we set τ with different values from 0.50 to 0.90.
 When τ is large, we deliberately discard the string similarity information for some correspondences.
-MLOM for this task is an extension of [12] by adding correspondences of nominal values and their dependencies with the related attributes.
-The results are shown in Fig. 1.
+MLOM for this task is an extension of (Niepert, Meilicke, and Stuckenschmidt 2010) by adding correspondences of nominal values and their dependencies with the related attributes.
+The results are shown in Figure 1.
 We can see that KAOM always gets better recall and F1, with only a slight degradation in precision.
-This means our approach fully leverages the knowledge rule information and thus does not rely too much on the names of the concepts to determine the matching.
-For example, when τ is 0.70, KAOM finds 6 out of 8 correspondences of values of adult : workclass and income : class_of_worker, while MLOM finds none.
-The other two systems were not designed for nominal value correspondences.
-CODI only finds 7 and logmap2 only finds 3 attribute correspondences, while KAOM and MLOM find all the 12 attribute correspondences.
+This means our approach fully leverages the knowledge rule information and thus does not rely too much on the names of the concepts to determine the mapping.
+For example, when τ is 0.70, KAOM finds 6 out of 8 correspondences of values of adult:workclass and income:class_of_worker, while MLOM finds none.
+The other two systems were not designed for nominal value correspondences, but CODI only identified 7 and logmap2 only identified 3 attribute 5http://research.microsoft.com/en-us/um/people/domes/poindences/, Twbile & AOM and MLOM find all the 12 attribute correspondences.